 A certificate in an enterprise-preferred format, certifying the EK or AIK

 The credential(s) SHALL be usable in combination with the pTPM to certify other pTPM keys in a way that appraisers of the platform can verify.
-In a 1.2 pTPM, this SHALL involve the use of the ActivateIdentity and/or CertifyKey commands; Signing and Legacy keys SHALL NOT be used to certify other TPM keys.
+In a 1.2 pTPM, this SHALL involve the use of the TPM_ActivateIdentity and/or TPM_CertifyKey (TPM 1.2) or TPM2_Certify (TPM 2.0) commands; Signing and Legacy keys SHALL NOT be used to certify other TPM keys.

 The credential(s) SHOULD be signed by an authority which all appraisers of the platform can trust.

 <informative comment> It is critical that the pTPM which supports a Virtualized Trusted Platform is certified in such a way that external parties wishing to establish trust in the system can do so.
 Without trust in the pTPM, an appraiser cannot trust the state of the system or the security of any keys or data stored on it.
 The credentials listed here offer distinct ways of establishing that trust.
-With a credential for an EK and appropriate CAs (PCA or ACA), we can acquire credentials for an AIK; with a credential for an AIK, we can use the TPM’s built-in certification functionality to establish trust in other TPM keys, such as the VFK or VK.</informative comment>
+With a credential for an EK and appropriate CAs (PCA or ACA), we can acquire credentials for an AIK; with a credential for an AIK, we can use the TPM’s built-in certification functionality to establish trust in other TPM keys, such as the VFK or VPCK.</informative comment>

 Non-pTPM Provisioning Requirements